 If there’s a will there’s a way!
 An acoustic piano takes up the same amount of space with just inches of difference length-wise and about 2 feet additional width-wise as a digital.
 Read my article here.

 How do I sign up?

-Call or email me to set up a meet-and-greet interview (this is not an audition), which will be about 20–30 minutes.
+Call or email me to set up a meet-and-greet interview, which will be about 20–30 minutes.
 It’s free of charge and I give a very short “mini” lesson to beginners and assess where your child who wants to transfer is at.
-Your child can experience what it’s like to play the piano, meet me, and see the studio.
+Your child can meet their teacher, experience what it’s like to play the piano, and of course see my studio.
 I’ll also go over my program in more detail with you, including going through my studio policy; it’s a time for you to ask me any questions you might have about piano study so if you can please read about my program on my Studio Policy page ahead of the interview, that’s helpful.

 Interested in signing up?
 Click here.

 I’m retired and have always wanted to play the piano.
 Is it too late?